MGiannitselis/yelp-local-activity/pca-explained/README.md

 controls, the regressions in [`did-analysis/`](../did-analysis/) use four clean, orthogonal ones (`PC1`–`PC4`).

+There's also a conceptual motivation beyond fixing multicollinearity: a county's demographic profile isn't really seven independent facts — it's a *combination* of characteristics that tend to move together (e.g. income, education, and employment jointly describing something like "socioeconomic status").
+PCA surfaces those underlying combinations directly, so the controls used in the regressions reflect how these characteristics actually co-vary across counties, rather than treating each variable as if it told an independent story.

 ## Why standardize first

 `prcomp(..., center = TRUE, scale. = TRUE)` puts every variable on the